BadLabel: A Robust Perspective on Evaluating and Enhancing Label-noise Learning: Conclusion

 In this paper, we have introduced a challenging label noise called BadLabel.
 We have theoretically analyzed BadLabel's algorithm and empirically justified its effectiveness in significantly degrading the performance of existing LNL algorithms.
 Besides, we have proposed a robust LNL algorithm, namely, Robust DivideMix, specifically designed to handle the challenges posed by BadLabel.
 Additionally, we have shown that Robust DivideMix is also capable of handling conventional types of label noise, providing robust performance in various scenarios.

 However, there are some limitations to our work that should be acknowledged.
 Firstly, the evaluation of our proposed algorithm has primarily focused on image classification tasks, and further investigations are needed to assess its performance in other domains.
-Secondly, although Robust DivideMix has shown promising results, there is still room for improving the efficiency of hyperparameter tuning, such $\lambda$ in Eq.~\eqref{eq:perturb_Y}.
-Future research could include developing more effective and efficient LNL algorithms to robustly handle various types of label noise.
+Secondly, although Robust DivideMix has shown promising results, there is still room for improving the efficiency of hyperparameter tuning, such as $\lambda$ in Eq.~\eqref{eq:perturb_Y}.
+Future research could include developing more effective and efficient LNL algorithms to robustly handle various types of label noise, e.g., choosing effective sample separation metrics without relying on the loss distribution assumption~\cite{lu2023label}.

-\begin{IEEEbiography}[{ }] {Jingfeng Zhang} is a research scientist at the RIKEN Center for Advanced Intelligence Project.
-He will be soon joining the University of Auckland as a lecturer.
-He obtained his Ph.D. in computer science from the National University of Singapore in 2020 and his Bachelor's degree in computer science from Shandong University's Taishan College in 2016.
-He is the receiver of JST ACT-X FY2021-23, JSPS Grants-in-Aid for Scientific Research (KAKENHI) for Early-Career Scientists FY2022-23, and the RIKEN Ohbu Award 2022.
-He has published 15 papers in prestigious conferences and journals, including ICML, ICLR, NeurIPS, and IEEE TDSC.
-He also serves as an associate editor of IEEE Artificial Intelligence and actively contributes to paper reviews across various domains.
-With his expertise and dedication, Jingfeng is committed to advancing the technologies of machine learning and ensuring their secure integration for the benefit of humanity. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Bo Song} is currently a postgraduate student at the School of Software, Shandong University, China.
-He received his Bachelor's degree in software engineering from Shandong University in 2021.
-His research interests include adversarial attacks and label-noise learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Haohan Wang} is an assistant professor in the School of Information Sciences at the University of Illinois Urbana-Champaign.
-His research focuses on the development of trustworthy machine learning methods for computational biology and healthcare applications, such as decoding the genomic language of Alzheimer's disease.
-In his work, he uses statistical analysis and deep learning methods, with an emphasis on data analysis using methods least influenced by spurious signals.
-Wang earned his PhD in computer science through the Language Technologies Institute of Carnegie Mellon University where he works with Professor Eric Xing.
-In 2019, Wang was recognized as the Next Generation in Biomedicine by the Broad Institute of MIT and Harvard because of his contributions in dealing with confounding factors with deep learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Bo Han} is an Assistant Professor in Machine Learning at Hong Kong Baptist University and a BAIHO Visiting Scientist at RIKEN AIP, where his research focuses on machine learning, deep learning, and their applications.
-He was a Visiting Faculty Researcher at Microsoft Research and a Postdoc Fellow at RIKEN AIP.
-He has co-authored a machine learning monograph by MIT Press.
-He has served as Area Chairs of NeurIPS, ICML, ICLR and UAI.
-He has also served as Associate Editors of TMLR and IEEE TNNLS, and Editorial Board Members of JMLR and MLJ.
-He received Outstanding Paper Award at NeurIPS and Outstanding Area Chair at ICLR.